Say Something (A Great Big World song): Other versions

 American pop duo Alex & Sierra performed the song twice on third season of The X Factor (U.S.), where they were contestants and eventually won the show.
 During the sixth week, the duo performed the song for the first time, with Sierra on the piano and Alex on guitar.
 The performance was praised by the judges, with Kelly Rowland, one of them, feeling like she was watching an awards show performance.
 Catriona Wightman of Digital Spy called it "pretty simple, but showed how genuinely talented they are."
 The cover version of the song surpassed A Great Big World and Aguilera's version on iTunes, climbing to number 1 the morning after they sang it onstage.
 Series creator and head judge Simon Cowell, who mentored the group, claimed that the duo success is proof that the show is still capable of turning small-town kids into bankable stars.
 The duo performed the song once again on the finale of the show, eventually winning the competition.

 American progressive metal band Redemption includes their own cover version of the song on the vinyl version of their album The Art of Loss.
 On January 19, 2014, The Voice of the Philippines coaches Sarah Geronimo and Bamboo performed their own rendition of the song on ABS-CBN's Sunday variety show ASAP 19.
 Right after the performance, the hashtag 'SaySomethingAshBoo' trended on Twitter.
 Joe Brooks and Tammin Sursok released a pop rock version of the song on March 29, 2014, as a single.
 The song was released under Independent record label Fantastik Music and was distributed by TuneCore.
 Jackie Evancho and Cheyenne Jackson performed the song on August 21, 2014, at Longwood Gardens, as part of the recording of the PBS special "Jackie Evancho: Awakening – Live in Concert" supporting Evancho's "Awakening" album and tour.

 Collabro, the winners of the 2014 edition of Britain's Got Talent, performed the song at the Royal Variety Performance on December 8, 2014.
 Polish singer Łukasz Tokarski covered the song in 2017, and Johnny Mathis also covered "Say Something" for his 2017 album Johnny Mathis Sings the Great New American Songbook.
 KZ Tandingan was the fourth person to perform such song on Singer 2018 where she ranked fourth on Episode 7.
 Pentatonix covered the song on their 2014 studio album PTX, Vols.
 1 & 2, reaching No. 89 on the Canadian Hot 100.

 Kelly Clarkson covered the song in her own talk show on August 13, 2020.

+On the first episode of the fourth season of The Masked Singer, Clint Black and Lisa Hartman Black, covered the song, "Say Something", on September 23, 2020.
+They performed masked as the Snow Owls.

+Luke Evans covered the song for his second studio album A Song for You.
+It was recorded as a duet with Nicole Kidman and released as a single in October 2022.